 Don’t get taken for a ride

-Donating your car is rarely as simple as making phone call, having it towed, and taking a tax write-off.
-Below are a few FAQ’s to answer your questions about donating vehicles, boats and cars.
+Donating your car is rarely as simple as making a phone call, having it towed, and taking a tax write-off.
+Below are a few FAQ’s to answer your questions about donating vehicles, boats, and cars.
 Learn how to determine your tax deduction from an auto donation here.

 I have a car I want to donate.
 How do I get started?